IT debt = Eternal burden ?

 Eternal burden ?

-Technical debt has an assumed name because it is somewhat similar to financial debt: if it is not repaid, interest accumulates.
+Technical debt is given a pseudonym because it is somewhat similar to financial debt: if it is not repaid, interest accumulates.

-The more this debt is ignored, the more it takes root and spreads through the system, like a slow-release poison, leading to a gradual loss of efficiency.
+The more this debt is ignored, the more it becomes rooted and spreads through the system, like a slow-release poison, leading to a gradual loss of effectiveness.

 Technical debt in IT is:

-• Partly an analogy to evoke outdated technologies still exploited on a large scale, on which the company can be heavily dependent.
-The Cobol language is the best-known example.
+• Partly an analogy to evoke outdated technologies still widely used, on which the company may be heavily dependent.
+The Cobol language is the most well-known example.

 How to diagnose